awesomeruss/FSTransformPrintable/README.md

 # FSTransformPrintable
-Use XSLT to improve the printed output of any form
+Use XSLT to improve the printed output of any Firmstep form